Board Guidelines on Significant Corporate Governance Issues

 Assignment and Rotation of Committee Chairs and Members

-The Nominating and Corporate Governance Committee recommends to the Board a committee structure, including the composition of Committees.
-As part of this process, the Nominating and Corporate Governance Committee reviews committee chair assignments and committee membership at least once every three years, and the Board, on the recommendation of the Nominating and Corporate Governance Committee, rotates the Committee Chairs and committee membership as appropriate.
+The Nominating, Governance and Corporate Responsibility Committee recommends to the Board a committee structure, including the composition of Committees.
+As part of this process, the Nominating, Governance and Corporate Responsibility Committee reviews committee chair assignments and committee membership at least once every three years, and the Board, on the recommendation of the Nominating, Governance and Corporate Responsibility Committee, rotates the Committee Chairs and committee membership as appropriate.
 All Committees are made up entirely of independent directors.

 Frequency and Length of Committee Meetings

-On the recommendation of the Nominating and Corporate Governance Committee, the Board fixes a schedule of regular meetings of each of the Committees in advance of each year.
+On the recommendation of the Nominating, Governance and Corporate Responsibility Committee, the Board fixes a schedule of regular meetings of each of the Committees in advance of each year.
 The length of meetings varies depending upon the matters considered.
-Currently, the Audit Committee is scheduled to meet seven times each year; the Finance Committee five times each year; the Nominating and Corporate Governance Committee four times each year; and the Personnel and Organization Committee four times each year.
+Currently, the Audit Committee is scheduled to meet seven times each year; the Finance Committee five times each year; the Nominating, Governance and Corporate Responsibility Committee four times each year; and the Personnel and Organization Committee four times each year.
 Meetings are scheduled to allow adequate time to consider all matters thoroughly.